kumamonkun/mesmtf-medical-system/docs/PHASE_2_PROGRESS_SUMMARY.md

 ## 🎯 **Overview**

 Phase 2 of the MESMTF backend implementation is progressing excellently.
-We've successfully implemented the core medical features including diagnosis management, treatment management, and comprehensive Row Level Security (RLS) policies.
+We've successfully implemented the core medical features including diagnosis management, treatment management, comprehensive Row Level Security (RLS) policies, and **Progressive Web App (PWA) functionality** for mobile app-like experience.

 ## ✅ **What Has Been Implemented in Phase 2**